May 25, 2026

 ID Card Fee (replacement) $30 each

-Late Payment Fee $35 per payment
+Late Payment Fee (excludes Traditional students) $35 per missed payment

-Record Production Fee $25 per request
+Record Production Fee $25 per request (plus $1 per page)

-Returned Check Fee $30 per returned item
+Returned Payment Fee $30 per returned item

 Second Diploma Fee $30 per diploma

-(additional processing fee may apply)
+Transcripts $25 per request (additional processing fee may apply)

 Thesis Fee $500 per course